kwartzlab/meeting-minutes/Board Meetings/bm164-20170309/agenda.md

 ## New Business
- * Membership Coordinator - board to discuss whether the Membership Coordinator should be a director
+ * Kwartzlab Organizational Structure - Board to discuss whether the Membership Coordinator should be a director, and the lab's organizational structure as a whole

 ### New Members